JuliaPlots/PlotDocs.jl/docs/pipeline.md

 Note that if dispatch does not find a recipe for the full combination of inputs, it will then try to apply [type recipes](recipes/#type-recipes) to each individual argument.

 This hook gave us a nice way to swap out the input data and add custom visualization attributes for a user type.
-Things like error bars, regression liines, ribbons, group filtering, and more are also handled during this recursive pass.
+Things like error bars, regression lines, ribbons, and group filtering are also handled during this recursive pass.

 Groups: When you'd like to split a data series into multiple plot series, you can use the `group` keyword.
 Attributes can be applied to the resulting series as if your data had been already separated into distinct input data.
 The `group` variable determines how to split the data and also assigns the legend label.